 5 heaped tbsp soft plain cream cheese

-- If your coconut oil is solid, warm it a little bit until it becomes liquid.
+- If your coconut oil is solid, warm it a little bit in your microwave at low power until it becomes liquid.
 It should not be hot.

 - Mix all dry ingredients (almonds, cocoa, coconut sugar and erythritol) in a large bowl and make sure everything is blended well.

-- Add cream cheese and coconut oil to the bowl and knead everything into a soft dark brown dough.
+- Add cream cheese and coconut oil to the bowl and knead everything with your clean hands into a soft dark brown dough.

 - Put your truffles into a flat glass jar and refrigerate before serving.
 That will solidify the balls which are quite warm and soft after the kneading and rolling.
-The coconut oil will harden again, so the balls will be easier to eat.
+The balls will be easier to eat.

 Nutrition information is for one ball, assuming you have a yield of 27 balls.